-Mo: It's interesting because—though I'm only 20—you get to see this shift in the past 10 years where people who used to be so gung-ho about technology aren't singled out.
+Mo: It's interesting because you get to see this shift in the past 10 years where people who used to be so gung-ho about technology aren't singled out.
 Now, technology is a big part of culture.
 In the past, we could remove ourselves from technology.
 If you didn't have a computer, that was fine.
 But now it's a necessity.

 Damien: My parents were interested in technology early on so we had AOL and Netscape in the house back before there was a lot going on in the internet, so I had a hands-on with computers at an early age.
 In high school I went overboard on tech and was into LAN gaming and building computers with friends which I can't do anymore—it just wastes too much time. [laughing]

-Mo: But going back to technology, it's really cool to see publications push that intersection of tech and culture forward and people like you document it.
+Mo: It's really cool to see publications push that intersection of tech and culture forward and people like you document it.

 Damien: Definitely!
 Since I moved here, Silicon Valley has changed or is struggling with its self identity.